Nadal withdraws from Wimbledon semi-final

 'Happiness more important than titles'

-Nadal was a doubt for Wimbledon in general because of a chronic foot condition which he had to manage during his run to a record-extending 14th French Open title last month.
+Nadal had been a doubt for Wimbledon because of a chronic foot condition which he had to manage during his run to a record-extending 14th French Open title last month.

 He had performed well at the All England Club but was visibly struggling during the match against Fritz.